Somsubhra/chromeless/README.md

-Lils
+Chromeless
 ====

-The Lils Runtime Environment runs packaged HTML5 apps(.lx packages) on the desktop(Linux, Windows, OSX, etc.).
+Chromeless runs packaged HTML5 apps(.lx packages) on the desktop(Linux, Windows, OSX, etc.).
 With the runtime environment installed, you can run the app by simply running the .lx file.

 ###.lx app packages
 .lx app packages are simply HTML5/CSS3/Javascript applications packaged using Zip format, but having .lx extension.
 Each app package has an app.json file which specifies the application properties.